Implementar seguridad OAuth en API REST de Spring con GitHub

 Configuración inicial del proyecto

-Primero necesitamos agregar las dependencias necesarias en nuestro pom.xml
+Primero necesitamos agregar las dependencias necesarias en nuestro pom.xml:

 <dependency>